 BAKE AND EAT...OR FREEZE

 You can bake these muffins in a standard-sized muffin tin or a mini muffin tin.
-Just note for mini muffins, you will bake them for less time.
+Just note that mini muffins take less time to bake.

-Allow them to cool completely, then transfer them to a freezer-safe, gallon-sized ziptop bag and place them in the freezer for up to three months.
+Allow them to cool completely, then transfer them to a freezer-safe, gallon-sized ziptop bag and freeze them for up to three months.

-With only six easy steps and a taste this good, you might find yourself letting those bananas go bad a lit-tle more often.
-These muffins are one of my family's favorite breakfast treats, and one that we utilize often for mornings on-the-go thanks to that whole freezer-friendly thing.
-I've no doubt it will be a new family favorite in your household as well.
+With only six easy steps and a taste this good, you might find yourself letting those bananas go bad a little more often.
+These muffins are one of my family's favorite breakfast treats, and thanks to that whole freezer-friendly thing, we utilize them often for mornings on the go.
+I've no doubt they will be a new family favorite in your household as well.
 Please, enjoy!

 This is one of many muffin recipes you can add to your breakfast lineup.
 For more ideas to choose from, just keep on scrolling!

-- ½ cup melted butter cooled to room temperature
+- ยฝ cup melted butter cooled to room temperature

 - 2 teaspoons baking soda